satch421/health_devices/README.md

 # health_devices
-Provides database of health devices along with current OS and BIOS info for said device.
+Provides database of health devices requiring download due to obsolescence as well as current OS and BIOS info for other health devices.
-Entry includes manufacturer, brand, model & type device along with network connection method, OS and BIOS info for the device.
+DB entries include manufacturer, brand, model & type device along with network connection method for the device.
-Known cyber penetration weaknesses will be provided, along with sensor/monitoring & remediation recommendations.
+Known cyber penetration weaknesses will also be provided, along with sensor/monitoring & remediation recommendations.